icook3/Group40_Capstone/README.md

 ## Development Notes
 - Modular ES6 code, no build step required.
 - See each JS file for further documentation.
+- Make sure you run npm install before launching the server.
+Otherwise, errors will pop up.

 You can find a live example at https://gioandjake.com/zlow (recommend to use Chrome)